 - any other people you live with including non-dependants, who would be expected to make a contribution to household costs

-- If you have a spare room your eligible rent will be further reduced by 14% for one spare bedroom and 25% for two or more spare bedrooms – Bedroom Tax
+- If you are renting from a council or housing association, your eligible rent will be further reduced by 14% if you have a spare room, and 25% for two or more spare rooms

-- The 'Local Housing Allowance’ is used to work out the maximum rate to be used in the calculation of housing benefit based on where you live and how big your property and family are.
+- If you are renting from a private landlord, the ‘Local Housing Allowance’ is used to work out the work out the maximum rate to be used in the calculation of housing benefit based on where you live and how big your property and family are.

 If you get one of the following:

 - Pension Guarantee Credit

 You will get the full amount of your eligible rent / maximum housing benefit minus any non-dependant deductions.

 We calculate benefit by comparing your weekly income with your 'applicable amount'.
 Your applicable amount is the amount the Government says you need to live on each week (the amount will depend on your circumstances for example: if you are single, part of a couple, sick, disabled, elderly or a lone parent).